widelands/widelands/src/scripting/doc/source/introduction.rst

-This makes for excellent cheating in debug builds, but note that this is for debug purposes only -- in network games running Lua commands this way will desync and therefore crash the game and also replays where you changed the game state via the debug console will not replay properly.
+This makes for excellent cheating in debug builds, but note that this is for debug purposes only -- in network games running Lua commands this way will desync and therefore crash the game and also replays where you changed the game state via the debug console will not work.
 It is very useful for debugging scenarios though.